JHoryza/portfolio-website/README.md

-# portfolio-website
+# Overview
-A portfolio website to showcase my projects
+A portfolio website to showcase my projects to prospective employers.
+Built using React.js and Bootstrap frameworks.

+# Features
+- About me
+- Projects
+- Contact form
+- Custom JavaScript